assembly3/SWE3313Proj/README.md

 Stable build framework 2.0 of Maven/JavaFX_Project, in jar (requires CLASSPATH -VM Options) and exe format, located in target folder.
 APIs and Scenebuilder implemented.

-// Selected panels are updated in the Java_Project_3 .jar file, added to the repository directory.
+// Selected panels are updated in the Java_Project_3.jar file, added to the repository directory.

-// Command line interface of application login authentication implmented, with the use of C# class file, containing methods pertaining to requirement specifications.
+// Command line interface of application login authentication implemented, with the use of C# class file, containing methods pertaining to requirement specifications.